Bilhalv/Rick-and-morty-API-Test/README.md

-# Expo App Template
+# Rick and morty API Test

-This is a basic template for an Expo app, created with `create-expo-app`.
-It includes a basic directory structure and some example code to get you started.
+This is a basic Expo app, created with `create-expo-app`.
+With the needed features for a test.

 ## Getting Started